ketanspage/AMD_Pervasive_AI_RyzenRangers/README.md

 ### 1. Generate Images and Create Video

-To generate images and create a video, run the `app.py` script:
+To generate images and create a video, run the `app.py` or 'streamapp.py' script:

 ```bash
 python app.py